Condado (Santurce): Location

 Condado is an upscale neighborhood located on the beach.
-It is located 2 mi east of the historic district of Old San Juan, which is situated on San Juan Islet.
-It is one of 40 subbarrios of Santurce.
+It lies 2 mi east of the historic district of Old San Juan, which is situated on San Juan Islet.
+It is one of the 40 subbarrios of Santurce.
 The land area measures 203.81 acre with a resident population of 6,170 according to the 2000 United States census.

 The eastern border is marked by De Diego Avenue and its straight extension towards the Atlantic coast.
 On the south, the subbarrio is bounded by Wilson Street, Aldea Street, Baldorioty de Castro Expressway, Piccioni Street and Delcasse Street, and by the Condado Lagoon (from east to west).
 At the westernmost point is the Dos Hermanos Bridge, where Ashford Avenue ends and leads into Old San Juan.
 In the north are the beaches of the Atlantic Ocean next to hotels and other attractions such as nightclubs, casinos, shops and restaurants.
 Condado is one of the island's primary tourist destinations.